intrand/pf2e-lifeblade/print/src/lifeblade.md

 ## Feat 4
 -
 ;Essence: Matter,Lifeblade
-After successfully striking while effected by *trance precision*, you may inflict either clumsy 1 or enfeebled 1 on to the creature until the start of their turn.
+After successfully striking while effected by *trance precision*, you may choose to afflict the enemy with one of the following conditions until the start of their turn:
+* Clumsy 1
+* Enfeebled 1
 )

 item (